tvt20kmo-ohjelmistokehitysprojekti/Group20/README.md

 ATMBackEnd is the server the front end connects to and is coden in PHP.

-ATMMySQL is our database that is the foundation for everything.
+ATMDatabase is our database that is the foundation for everything.